liamodwyer/github-pages/_workshop/2-intro.md

 ### Heading Three, etc.

 Any text with no empty lines between will become a paragraph.
-Leave an blank line between headings and paragraphs.
+Leave a blank line between headings and paragraphs, or where you want to start a new paragraph.

 Font can be *Italic* or **Bold**.
 Code can be highlighted with `backticks`.